jepemo/awesome-complexity/README.md

 [**Introduction to the Theory of Neural Computation**](https://amzn.to/2t38uv2) by J. A. Hertz, A. S. Krogh & R. G. Palmer - Introduction to the neural network models currently under intensive study for computational applications.

+[**The Elements of Statistical Learning: Data Mining, Inference, and Prediction**](https://amzn.to/2MOMy08) by T. Hastie, R. Tibshirani and J. Friedman - This book describes the important ideas in a variety of fields such as medicine, biology, finance, and marketing in a common conceptual framework.

+[**The Nature of Code**](https://amzn.to/2sZ58t1) by Daniel Shiffman - This book focuses on a range of programming strategies and techniques behind computer simulations of natural systems, from elementary concepts in mathematics and physics to more advanced algorithms that enable sophisticated visual results.

+[**The Nature of Computation**](https://amzn.to/2Be3U1O) by C. Moore & S. Mertens - Explanation of the field of computational complexity, starting with P and NP-completeness.

 ### Dynamical Systems and Math

 [**Dynamics of Complex Systems**](https://amzn.to/2t8x7H7) by Y. Bar-Yam - Descibes the modern unified study of complex systems.